Kwere people: Traditional lifestyle

-The pervasive dominance of the Swahili language in coastal affairs throughout East Africa for many centuries have led to most peoples indigenous in the area to be at least bilingual, the Ngh'were are no different.
-This was confirmed in 2002 by Bagamoyo elders who attended a conference held in the city championing its nomination as a UNESCO World Heritage site.
-In 2011, Bagamoyo was reported as the recipient of Tanzania’s seventh world heritage site.
+The pervasive dominance of the Swahili language in coastal affairs throughout East Africa for many centuries has led most indigenous peoples in the area to be at least bilingual, and the Ngh'were are no different.
+This was confirmed in 2002 by Bagamoyo elders who attended a conference held in the city championing its nomination as a UNESCO World Heritage Site.
+In 2011, Bagamoyo was reported as the recipient of Tanzania’s seventh World Heritage Site.
 What impact this award will have on Ngh'were residency in the city is not yet known, but the tour handlers are advertising globally.